8Dion8/reddit-to-vk-bot/README.md

 # reddit-to-vk-bot
-A bot that i'm developing to post text posts from reddit to vk Can currently:
+A bot that i'm developing to post text posts from reddit to vk.
+Can currently:
     +post from my account
     +translate the post